masc-ucsc/docs/docs/pyrope/12-lnast.md

                 ref x
     ```

-The `unique if` is similar, but all the conditions include and `optimize`
+The `unique if` is similar, but all the conditions include an `assume`
 directive to be checked.
 This means that the conditions must be checked even if
 the `else` is not reached.
 This is fine because neither the statements nor the
 condition checks are allowed to have side-effects.